Theatre of Cruelty and Literature of Hate

 The aim of hatred is destruction of that which is different, frustrates, rejects, denies or otherwise is perceived as posing a threat to one's self or one's community.
 Hatreds appear in many forms such as scapegoating, prejudices (i.e.. racism, sexism, abelism, class), stereotyping (i.e.. depersonalization, pornography), phobias (i.e.. xeno- and homophobia), suicide (self injury), jealousy, envy, rage, tirade, contempt, sadism, masochism etc.

 Malignant aggression and hate crimes have begun to come under increasing scrutiny in the United States and in Canada.
-Our gaze and the unconscious mental structures (i.e. images) which feed our vision of others and the world has been socialized by the "politics of discrimination".
+Our gaze and the unconscious mental structures (i.e. images) which traumatically feed our vision of others and the world has been socialized by the "politics of discrimination".
 These hate systems are transgenerationally reproduced and are readily visible in the Middle East, in the Balkans and in Northern Ireland to name a few places.
-Most hatreds however remain repressed from being expressed in the community, mainly due to the deference system of "political correctness".
-The hatreds are then relig-ated to the communal dreamscreen where they can gain expression.
+Before Hitler's rise to power, Walter Lippman Public Opinion had already assessed and warned against the rising influence and the propoganda effects of political media which were shaping the stereotypical "pictures in the head".
+Most hatreds however remain repressed and unconscious from being expressed in the community, mainly due to the deference system of "political correctness".
+The hatreds are then relig-ated to the communal dreamscreen where the machinations of hateful images can gain expression.

-Developed by Antonin Artaud Theatre and it's Double the theater of cruelty subjects the audience and spectators to a cognitive-emotional shock treatment.
-The nightmare provides just such a theater to view the various forms of violence which circulate on the communal dreamscreen.
-Many of these hatreds can be found in the Dream Interpretations Section of the International Institute for Dream Research.
-A decadent geneology of these hatreds can be traced throughout the history of dreaming.
+Developed by Antonin Artaud Theatre and it's Double, the theater of cruelty subjects the audience and spectators to a cognitive-emotional shock treatment.
+The nightmare provides just such a theater to view the various traumatic psychological forms of violence which circulate on the communal dreamscreen.
+A decadent nightmaric geneology of these hatreds can be traced throughout the history of dreaming.
+It has been one of the aims of the IIDR to screen and expose this decadent psychohistorical geneology of nightmares.

 Hope these thoughts are of help and provide some insight,